-This Pathfinder sailing and canoeing expedition is for young adults seeking a fresh challenge in an intense team setting and two unique environments.
-On the Maine Coast, you will sail the rugged shoreline and then explore the Northwoods of Maine by canoe.
+Sail the rugged shoreline and canoe the Northwoods of Maine with Outward Bound.
 On the ocean, lakes and rivers of the eastern seaboard’s wildest regions, you will explore your strengths and values, learn to live and travel simply, set goals and work towards them.
 You will rely on your group, the forces of nature and what the group can carry.
-In a phased teaching progression, Instructors will introduce beginning, intermediate and advanced sailing and paddling skills as students learn to live and work closely together.
+Instructors will introduce beginning, intermediate and advanced sailing and paddling skills as students learn to live and work closely together.
 Regular group discussions allow for reflection on each day’s progress and ensure that leadership and responsibilities are shared so that every student is integral to planning the next day.
 The habits learned and strengthened through these expeditions will serve you for life and prepare you for whatever challenges come next.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.